michael-tiger-2010/dragonjson/server/nodejs/docs.md

-# dragonJSON NoSQL Server
+# dragonJSON NodeJS Server

 A zero-dependency Node.js server that fully implements the dragonJSON client protocol.

-NOTE: this uses an in-memory store.
-If you'd like a persistence layer, just swap out `getByPath` / `setByPath` / `deleteByPath` for commands to whatever DB you want.
+NOTE: Swap out the in-memory store to a persistant DB (file I/O, SQLite, Redis) by just swapping these functions: `getByPath` / `setByPath` / `deleteByPath`.

 ## Start